 In Matthew 22:40 Jesus is using a very familiar scene in every home, and even in tents, of a peg or nail from which were hung wineskins and many other valuable things.
 In a very real sense, as a wineskin or article of clothing hangs from a peg and depends on the peg to keep it orderly and effective, the laws and commandments depend on love for God and love for mankind to be truly orderly and effective.
 It helps us understand how love is the peg that keeps the commandments orderly if we remember that the Hebrew word “torah” does not mean “law,” but “instruction.”
 Most of the “laws” in the Law of Moses are individual commands, certainly, but more than that, they are examples that serve as guides for us from which to build godly rules and laws to govern our society.
 For example, the Law tells us what to do if a person’s ox gores a person (Exod.
 21:28-32), but does not tell us what to do about other animals that might be dangerous.
 We are to understand that the rules about oxen are “instruction” that we then use to build other, similar righteous rules and laws.

 One of Jesus’ complaints about the rules the religious leaders had put in place was that they did not properly apply the instruction of the Torah when making up their rules.
-So, for example, they realized a person could pull an animal out of ditch on the Sabbath, but believed that healing a human being on the Sabbath was breaking the Sabbath (Luke 13:14; 14:3-6).
+So, for example, they realized a person could pull an animal out of a ditch on the Sabbath, but believed that healing a human being on the Sabbath was breaking the Sabbath (Luke 13:14; 14:3-6).
 Similarly, the Jews wrongly thought that the message of Torah was to withdraw from sinners, while Jesus properly understood Torah and spent time with them.
 When questioned about it, he said to them, “Go and learn what this means: ‘I desire mercy, not sacrifice.’”

 With the above background about tent pegs, we are now able to see the wonderful point Jesus was making when he spoke of the law and commandments hanging from love.
 He was speaking to the Pharisees, who were trying to trap him in his words (Matt.
 22:15).
 One of them asked him which was the greatest commandment in the Law, to which he answered, love God with all your heart, soul, and mind; and love your neighbor like yourself.
 Then Jesus added, “On these two commandments hang all the law and the prophets” (Matt.
 22:40 KJV).
 Jesus was making the point that loving God and loving our neighbor are like a great peg in God’s house that give order and meaning to the rest of His commandments.
-Without love the commandments lie broken, or in a disorganized heap, on the muddy floor, not able to profit us or others.
+Without love, the commandments lie broken, or in a disorganized heap, on the muddy floor, not able to profit us or others.
 Without love, the commandments are just heartless demands, but with love, they become the godly fabric upon which a godly society can be built.
 This should have been a huge lesson to the Pharisees, who were very particular about keeping the fine points of the Law, but often did so without love.
 Let us not be like the Pharisees, but instead let us understand the point that Jesus was making, that love is the essential peg from which every commandment hangs, and that gives order and meaning to the commandments.

-As a final comment, we should point out that the REV and the King James Version gives us the correct and literal rendering of the Greek text by using the word “hang.”
+As a final comment, we should point out that the REV and the King James Version give us the correct and literal rendering of the Greek text by using the word “hang.”
 However, most Christians do not understand the common illustration that Jesus was making by comparing love to a great wall peg, so modern versions such as the HCSB, ESV, NASB, NET, and NIV, say “depend” instead of “hang.”
 While “depend” gets the general sense of “hang,” some of the depth of what Jesus was saying is lost.